imustafasyed/projectedu/readme.txt

-Hello, Explorer of Ideas!
-Welcome to my GitHub Corner — where higher education meets creativity, HCI sparks curiosity, and project management keeps the chaos charmingly organized.
-I’m passionate about understanding how people learn, how they interact with technology, and how thoughtful systems (and good coffee) can bring complex projects to life.
-What You’ll Find Here

- HCI Experiments — interfaces, prototypes, and designs inspired by real human behavior Higher Ed Insights — tools, visualizations, and reflections on learning experiences Project Management Goodies — dashboards, frameworks, and neat little automations

- My Work Style
-Curious.
-Empathetic.
-Organized.
-Think researcher energy, UX brain, and PM-level color-coded spreadsheets.
+# Welcome

+To My GitHub space which brings together my interests in higher education, human-computer interaction (HCI), and project management.

+## What you'll find here
+- HCI work: prototypes, usability-focused designs, and interaction experiments
+- Higher education projects: learning tools, research-inspired builds, and reflections
+- Project management artifacts: frameworks, templates, and lightweight automations

+## How I approach work
+I like building things that are clear, useful, and grounded in real user needs.
+I aim to balance thoughtful design with practical execution, from early discovery through delivery.

- Let’s Connect
+## Connect
-If you enjoy building meaningful experiences, redesigning the way people learn, or just love a good user flow — you’re in the right place.
-Pull up a chair, click around, and feel free to reach out!
+If you’re interested in collaborating or exchanging ideas in higher education, HCI, or project delivery, feel free to reach out.

 CREDITS & REFERENCES